 - OpenKilda Expands Production in the Open Source SDN Controller

-OpenKilda – opensource SDN Controller – will grow in name recognition and use as 2019 progresses.
-Alongside Telstra in 2018, Hutchison Global Communications has recently launched their SDN services that sit on the OpenKilda SDN Controller – and that is just the beginning.
+OpenKilda – opensource SDN Controller – will grow in name recognition and use as time progresses.
+Alongside Telstra, Hutchison Global Communications has recently launched their SDN services that sit on the OpenKilda SDN Controller – and that is just the beginning.

 Past technologies have made fantastic headway and were instrumental in ushering in the advancements of SDN, but small cluster control and telemetry management simply will not meet the current demands that continue to grow exponentially.
 The scalability of a controller is defined by the changes in throughput and latency when adding more switches and hosts to the network or the ability to add more CPU to servers where the controller runs.
 A network with more switches, with more flows, and one hampered by latency because it spans a greater geography are all drivers for the need of increased scalability capabilities in SDN controllers.